canonical/tdx/README.md

 ## Boot TD Guest

-1. Now that you have a TD guest image, let’s boot it with the provided script.
+Now that you have a TD guest image, let’s boot it.
+There are two ways to boot it:
+* Boot using QEMU
+* Boot using virsh

+### Boot TD Guest with QEMU

+1. Boot TD Guest with the provided script.

-NOTE: It is recommended to run the script with normal user.
-In this case, please make sure that the user belongs to kvm group.
-To add the current user to kvm group:
+&nbsp;&nbsp;&nbsp;&nbsp; NOTE: It is recommended that you run the script as a non-root user.
+To do this, add the current user to the `kvm` group:

 ```bash
 sudo usermod -aG kvm $USER